ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 Given this type of attacker, resolver discovery mechanisms must be designed carefully to not worsen a client's security or privacy posture.
 In particular, attackers must not be able to:

-- Redirect DNS traffic to themselves.
+- Redirect secure DNS traffic to themselves when they would not otherwise handle DNS traffic.

 - Override or interfere with the resolver preferences of a user or administrator.